-At this month’s meeting, we’ll have a guest speaker: Megan Swezey-Fogarty, Stanford’s Associate Vice President for Community Engagement.
-Other topics include budget cuts at the College Terrace library, PHZ and RMD zoning, and a discussion of the board’s goals for 2021-22.
+At this month’s meeting, topics include budget cuts at the College Terrace library, PHZ and RMD zoning, and our usual board observer updates.
 Read the full agenda.

 Despite voting to restrict the use of PHZ zoning in residential neighborhoods, the City Council will review Cato Investments‘ proposed development at the corner of Wellesley and College.
 The pre-screening will take place at the City Council meeting on Tuesday, May 18.
 Read the full agenda here; this agenda item is scheduled for 6pm.
 The agenda includes directions for making a public comment at the meeting.